shader-slang/spec/proposals/025-lambda-1.md

 This problem can be solved with lambda expressions, which enables the compiler to synthesize such boilerplate types automatically.
-The recent cooperative matrix 2 SPIRV extension introduced several opcodes such as Reduce, PerElement, Decode etc. that can expressed naturally with lambda expressions.
+The recent cooperative matrix 2 SPIRV extension introduced several opcodes such as Reduce, PerElement, Decode etc. that can be expressed naturally with lambda expressions.

 ## Proposal